 Current environmental issues affecting the Cuban people: soil degradation and desertification (brought on by poor farming techniques and natural disasters) are the main environmental problems; biodiversity loss, deforestation; air and water pollution.

-Google maps Cuba
+Google Maps Cuba

 The capital and other divisions